Renault Captur E-TECH hybrid costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingLow CO2 emissions, great fuel economy and a decent electric range make the Captur hybrid a strong choice

-- 3Running costs - currently readingExpensive to buy compared to other Captur models, the E-TECH hybrid makes most sense for company-car users
+- 3Running costs & insurance - currently readingExpensive to buy compared to other Captur models, the E-TECH hybrid makes most sense for company-car users